chrisjsewell/process-plot/README.md

 Process statistics are polled at a set interval, in a cross-platform manner (i.e. supports Linux, OSX and Windows).

+Information is collected on both the main process and any child processes, and can be plotted in a single graph.

 ## Usage

 Install the package with [pip](https://pip.pypa.io) or [pipx](https://github.com/pypa/pipx):